nebari-dev/nebari-docs/docs/docs/how-tos/jupyter-gallery.md

 ### Sample configuration

 Below is an example of the Gallery settings from the `nebari-config.yaml`.
+Note that \<encoding\>
+and \<PAT\> should be replaced with the actual encoding an Private Access Token, respectively.

 ```
 jupyterlab: